US STOCKS-S&P 500, Nasdaq hit fresh 1-yr highs as inflation data boosts rate pause hopes | Headlines

 - United States

-The S&P 500 and Nasdaq rose to fresh one-year highs on Tuesday after data showed consumer prices rose modestly in May, cementing bets that the Federal Reserve could skip raising interest rates at the end of its policy meeting on Wednesday.
+The S&P 500 and Nasdaq rose to fresh one-year highs on Tuesday after data showed consumer prices rose modestly in May, boosting hopes that the Federal Reserve could skip raising interest rates at the end of its policy meeting on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)